The extreme heat continues for Central Texas

 Record-threatening temperatures expected Sunday

-The same extremely hot and dry weather continued for yet another day.
 Highs on Saturday ranged from 104° to 110° across Central Texas.
-Excessive Heat Warnings remain in effect and record highs are threatened again on Sunday as the same extreme heat rolls through the remainder of the weekend.
+Excessive Heat Warnings remain in effect and record highs are threatened again today as the same extreme heat rolls through the remainder of the weekend.
 Sunday morning starts out in the mid 70s to around 80° and with ample sunshine expected, temperatures soar to 105° to 110° for the afternoon.
 The record high for Sunday is the same as Saturday’s - 107° set back in 2011.
 Due to the continued heat and dry weather - Our fire danger remains very high to extreme.
 Continue using caution while spending time outdoors this weekend.

 Unfortunately there’s just no significant relief heading to Central Texas anytime soon.
 The one little bit of hope we had for rain and cooler weather next week was a tropical system moving into the state on Tuesday/Wednesday.
 Forecast models are in good agreement that the tropical wave looks to push west across the Gulf of Mexico Monday and likely make a landfall near the Corpus Christi area Tuesday and then travel across the southern parts of Texas into Wednesday.
 That means the beneficial rainfall and the associated cooler air that comes with rain will mostly stay to the south of our area, especially south of I-10.
 There’s still some wiggle room for the system to slide farther north, but the only rain we could see would be maybe a few showers mostly near and south of Highway 190/I-14 on Tuesday - So we’ve given rain chances only about 20% for us.